thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 * Use elliptic curve cryptography (ECC) instead of RSA-based certificate due to the smaller certificate size.
-* Avoid deep and complex CA hierarchies to reduce the number of intermediate CA certificates that need to be transmitted.
+* Avoid deep and complex CA hierarchies to reduce the number of subordinate CA certificates that need to be transmitted.
 * Pay attention to the amount of information conveyed inside certificates.
 * Use session resumption to reduce the number of times a full handshake is